illuzor/Android-Notification-Extension-ANE/README.md

 ![notif_ane.png](http://download.illuzor.com/images/github/ane/notif_ane.png)

 Important!
-Be shure, that you are using latest version of AIR SDK.
-This ANE builded for 14.0
+Be shure you are using latest version of AIR SDK.
+This ANE builded for 15.0

 How to use: